At Rates.ca, our mission is to help Canadians make better money decisions.

 Never pass a streetcar when it is stopped.
 Streetcars stop at almost every downtown intersection to let passengers hop on and off.
 When they stop, all cars behind them must stop too.

-It might seem obvious, but don’t drive into streetcar tunnels!
+It might seem obvious, but also don’t drive into streetcar tunnels!
 You will inconvenience thousands of people, you will be embarrassed, and quite possibly arrested.
 Take your time to ensure you understand Toronto’s transit signage.

 There are lots of cyclists in downtown Toronto.
 Take great care when driving in the city, especially when turning right or opening your door, to ensure that there are no cyclists in your blind spot.